rgb-protocol/RGB-Documentation/rgb-state-and-operations/components-of-a-contract-operation.md

 In addition, we also have several operation-specific fields:

 * `Ffv` or `Fast-forward version` a 2-byte integer indicating the version of the contract, following the RGB rules of [fast-forward versioning](features-of-rgb-state.md#rgb-consensus-changes).
-The version of the contract can be updated according to the issuer's choices and needs at certain points in the contract's history, such as concerning _re-issuances._
+The version of the contract can be updated according to the issuer's choices and needs at certain points in the contract's history, such as concerning _inflations._
 * `TransitionType` a 16-bit integer indicating the type of Transition expressed by the operation encoded in the Contract [Schema](../annexes/glossary.md#schema) and representing the manifestation of the [Business Logic](../annexes/glossary.md#business-logic) of the contract.
 It's not present in [Genesis](../annexes/glossary.md#genesis).
 * `ContractId` the 32-byte number that references the `OpId` of the Genesis of the contract.
 Naturally, it's only present in State Transitions, but not in Genesis.
 * `SchemaId` is a field found only in Genesis, instead of the `ContractId`.
 It's a 32-byte hash of the contract [Schema](../annexes/glossary.md#schema) used in the contract.